Bios

 She also plays viola and is the violist in the Scandia String Quartet as well as Strings of Choice performing ensembles.
 She is a member of Sigma Alpha Iota Music Fraternity, Euterpean Music Club, American Recorder Society, Early Music America and American Musicological Society.
 Outside of music activities, she loves travel and spending time at home with her several cats.

-Barbara with her psaltery.Barbara Neff Craig
+her psaltery.Barbara Neff Craig

-Mezzo-soprano, harpsichord, organ, harpsichord, vielle, psaltery, percussion.
+Mezzo-soprano, harpsichord, organ, vielle, psaltery, percussion.

 Barbara Neff Craig is one of the original members of Musica Antigua, along with her sister, Alice Petersen, founder of the group.
-Barbara is an organist, and has served as organist and
+Barbara is an organist, and has served as organist and children's choir director in various area churches for many years.
+With Musica Antigua she sings alto, plays the organ and harpsichord, the psaltery, harp, vielle, and percussion.

 Barbara is a graduate of Bowling Green State University with a BS in Ed (Music) degree, and has done considerable research on colonial American music, a special interest.
 She is an active member of the American Guild of Organists, Sigma Alpha Iota (SAI) - women's music fraternity, Euterpean music club, and several genealogy societies.